 According to the CDC, untreated TB is a greater threat to pregnant women and their babies than TB treatment.
-Therefore, it is important to screen for and treat TB in pregnant women.
+Therefore, it is important for pregnant women to be screened and treated for TB.
 The TB skin test, the TB blood test, and the TB sputum test are safe during pregnancy.
 As with anyone who is not pregnant, additional tests are needed to determine if someone who tests positive for TB has active TB disease.

 For pregnant women with latent or inactive TB, INH taken daily or twice weekly at a higher dose for nine months is the usual treatment.
 In pregnant women with active TB disease, the usual treatment is INH, rifampin, and ethambutol daily for two months followed by INH plus rifampin for seven months (for a total of nine months of treatment).
 It is important for pregnant women taking INH to take pyridoxine (vitamin B6) daily to help prevent nerve damage.

 Pregnant women should not take streptomycin because it can cause deafness in babies.
 Pyrazinamide is most often not recommended during pregnancy, as its effects on the developing baby are not yet known.
 Other TB drugs that should be avoided during pregnancy include: kanamycin, amikacin, capreomycin, and fluoroquinolones (an entire group or type of antibiotics).